Restaurant Payment Technology: 4 Facts to Know

 4. Get Feedback From Your Employees

-They are the ones who will be using the payment system on a daily basis, so it’s important to get their feedback before making a final decision.
+Employees are those who will most definitely use the payment system on an hour-to-hour, minute-by-minute basis.
+Get their insight.
+Take out your pencils and draft a survey of thoughtful questions before making a final decision.
 Ask them about things like ease of use and if customers are satisfied.

 5. Choose a System That Offers Support